The Maggie dela Riva Story: God... Why Me?

 The Maggie dela Riva Story: God...
 Why Me? is a 1994 Filipino crime drama film co-written and directed by Carlo J. Caparas.
 The film stars Dawn Zulueta in the title role, alongside Miguel Rodriguez, John Regala, Michael de Mesa, and Ricky Davao as the rapists.
 The film dramatizes the case of actress Maggie de la Riva's ordeal in 1967.

+Released by Viva Films on July 13, 1994, the film was a box office success, becoming one of the highest-grossing Philippine films of all time.

 Plot

 A young Maggie de la Riva finishes filming a new scene for a movie.
-While she and her family celebrate her big breaks in the film industry, several sex crimes involving wealthy socialites, actresses, and TV and radio hosts take place within the Metro Manila region, then part of Rizal Province.
-The crimes, committed by young men from wealthy and influential families, are done by taking the victims to a small hotel where they are sexually abused and raped by the perpetrators.
+While she and her family celebrate her big breaks in the film industry, several sex crimes involving prominent people in the society take place within the Metro Manila region, then part of Rizal Province.
+The crimes, committed by young men from wealthy and influential families, are done by taking the victims to a small hotel where they are sexually abused by the perpetrators.
 Later, Maggie falls in love with her best friend, Albert, and the two hang out on several occasions.

 With the sex crime rates increasing, Maggie's family and friends, as well as the movie industry become concerned following rumors.
 Albert calls Maggie one night and informs her of his conversation with the production team about another rape victim, a socialite and actress.
 The next day, Maggie and the production team discuss filming another scene due to the absence of a cast member.
 During a break, a fellow cast member and Maggie theorize that little of the crimes' details are known possibly due to the shame the rape victims suffer while the perpetrators are influential.
 While driving home that evening, Maggie and her maid Mameng stop for refueling while a Pontiac carrying a quartet of influential men coming home from a long night of drinking followed them at the distance.
 After refueling, Maggie drives but the Pontiac follows them again, making swerving and dangerous moves.
 As both cars stop at the de la Riva household, Mameng tries to alert the inhabitants only for the four men to get out of their car and abduct Maggie while Mameng and their mother Pilar watch in horror.

 The quartet, consisting of Jaime Jose, Edgardo Aquino, Basilio Pineda, and Rogelio Canal, intimidate Maggie and drive her to a motel where they silence the staff and take her to a suite.
 They then intimidate and abuse Maggie further, including physically beating her when she refuses to comply.
 The quartet undress her until she breaks down and all four men leave the room.
 Taking turns, Jose, Aquino, Pineda, and Canal rape Maggie and revive her with cold water as well as torture her when she goes into a state of shock.
 Meanwhile, Pilar calls her son-in-law and Medy's husband Ben Suba, to call in journalists and authorities and inform them of Maggie's abduction.